OpenNebula/docs/source/deployment/opennebula_installation/frontend_installation.rst

     $ echo "oneadmin:mypassword" > ~/.one/one_auth

 .. warning:: This will set the oneadmin password on the first boot.
 From that point, you must use the `oneuser passwd` command to change oneadmin's password.
-More information on how to change oneadmin password :ref:`here <change_credentials>`
+More information on how to change the oneadmin password is :ref:`here <change_credentials>`.

 You are ready to start the OpenNebula daemons.
 You can use systemctl for Linux distributions which have adopted systemd: